 The Rules Committee shall arrange the Orders of the Day so that all measures for the consideration of the Senate shall appear thereon, but the Rules Committee may not place in the Orders of the Day any bill or other measure in the possession of a standing or special committee of the Senate.
-The Rules Committee shall post a notice in a regular place in the Senate Chamber listing the bills to be considered in the Orders of the Day.
-Should the Senate not complete a day's Orders of the Day, the bills and resolutions remaining unconsidered shall go to the top of the Orders of the Day on the next day that Orders of the Day are considered.
+The Rules Committee shall post a notice in a regular

+1 place in the Senate Chamber listing the bills to be considered in the Orders of the Day.
-The President of the Senate shall be the Chairman of the Rules Committee.
-The Majority Floor Leader of the Senate shall act for the Rules Committee in calling any bills or resolutions from the Orders of the Day and shall be recognized by the President for that purpose during all times that the Rules Committee is in charge of posting the Orders of the Day.
-The President Pro Tem shall act as chairman in the absence of the President.

-Meetings of the Rules Committee shall be open to members of the Senate, members of the media, and others the committee may invite; except no cameras or other recording devices shall be used while the committee is in session.
-No one other than a member of the Rules Committee shall address the committee except upon invitation of the Chairman or a majority of the members of the committee.
+- 2 Should the Senate not complete a day's Orders of the Day, the bills and resolutions - 3 remaining unconsidered shall go to the top of the Orders of the Day on the next day that - 4 Orders of the Day are considered. - 5 The President of the Senate shall be the Chairman of the Rules Committee.
+The - 6 Majority Floor Leader of the Senate shall act for the Rules Committee in calling any bills - 7 or resolutions from the Orders of the Day and shall be recognized by the President for - 8 that purpose during all times that the Rules Committee is in charge of posting the Orders - 9 of the Day.
+The President Pro Tem shall act as chairman in the absence of the President. - Meetings of the Rules Committee shall be open to members of the Senate, members - of the media, and others the committee may invite; except no cameras or other recording - devices shall be used while the committee is in session.
+No one other than a member of - the Rules Committee shall address the committee except upon invitation of the Chairman - or a majority of the members of the committee. - 15 Rule 42.

-Rule 42.
 Standing Subcommittees.
-The Committee on Appropriations and Revenue shall be divided into the following six standing subcommittees of at least three members each:

-- 1. Subcommittee on Economic Development and Tourism, Natural Resources and Environmental Protection;

-- 2. Subcommittee on Education;

-- 3. Subcommittee on General Government, Finance, and Public Protection;

-- 4. Subcommittee on Human Resources;

-- 5. Subcommittee on Justice and Judiciary;

-- 6. Subcommittee on Transportation.

-The Subcommittee on Economic Development and Tourism, Natural Resources and Environmental Protection shall be authorized to review all personal service contracts and memoranda of agreement other than those issued by the Transportation Cabinet.
-The Subcommittee on General Government, Finance, and Public Protection shall be authorized to review capital projects and capital planning.
-The Subcommittee on Transportation shall be authorized to review all expenditures of the Transportation Cabinet and all contracts and memoranda of agreement issued by the Cabinet.
+The Committee on Appropriations and - Revenue shall be divided into the following five standing subcommittees of at least three - 17 members each: - 18 1.
+Subcommittee on Economic Development and Tourism, Natural Resources - 19 and Environmental Protection; - 20 2.
+Subcommittee on Education; - 3.
+Subcommittee on General Government, Finance, and Public Protection; - 4.
+Subcommittee on Health and Family Services[Human Resources]; - 5.
+Subcommittee on Justice and Judiciary. - The Subcommittee on Economic Development and Tourism, Natural Resources and - 25 Environmental Protection shall be authorized to review all personal service contracts and - 26 memoranda of agreement other than those issued by the Transportation Cabinet.
+The - 27 Subcommittee on General Government, Finance, and Public Protection shall be authorized to review capital projects and capital planning.